Is Credit Repair Really Legal?

 If you have the time and knowledge to understand the intricacies of credit repair, then that is an option.
 You can mail dispute letters to all three bureaus or you can make disputes online.

-If you are stretched for time and don’t have the resources, hiring a credit repair company to complete the disputes on your behalf may be a better option.
+If you are stretched for time and don’t have the resources, hiring a trusted credit repair company to complete the disputes on your behalf may be a better option.
 Credit repair companies have licensed attorneys and paralegals who understand your rights and can guide you through the entire process.

 How Long Does Credit Repair Take?